coleifer/peewee/docs/peewee/api.rst

       .. code-block:: python

          # Alice is currently enrolled in a lot of english classes
          # as well as some Comp-Sci.
-He is changing majors, so we
+She is changing majors, so we
-         # will remove all his courses.
+         # will remove all her courses.
          english_courses = Course.select().where(
              Course.name.contains('english'))
          alice.courses.remove(english_courses)